awesomednd/codingexamples/README.md

 # codingexamples
-A list of the example code from igcse computer science
+A list of the example python from igcse computer science

 This is a list of the example programs for the igcse computer science with comments discribing on how they work.